-This curve (found from eq.
-15.18) shows the probability that a surge of current I will be exceeded in an electrical power line.
+Figure 15.25This curve (found from eq.
+15.19) shows the probability that a surge of current (I) will be exceeded in an electrical power line.

-The surge of electricity in a power line struck by lightning, where e can be applied to current or voltage.
+Figure 15.26 The surge of electricity in a power line struck by lightning, where the variable (e) can be applied to current or voltage.